 Live Action is usually not great for communicating conceptual or abstract information, and it can actually distract from the “bigger-picture” because viewers tend to focus on details.
 Overall it is best to use this style for emotional promo videos, or realistic product demonstrations.

-3D Motion Graphics are all about depth and realism.
+3D animations are all about depth and realism.
 Abstract 3D visuals can be used to present concepts, while more concrete styles can be used to demonstrate products or provide detailed examples and information.

 Visuals are created with models that can be turned and manipulated in three dimensional space.
 While colors and detail levels can be customized, this style is generally best for presenting things with a realistic, high-tech, or professional “feel”.
 But there are exceptions to every rule.
 Check out some samples: